dotnet/docs/docs/core/diagnostics/dotnet-trace.md

  |`gc-verbose`|Tracks GC collections and samples object allocations.|
  |`gc-collect`|Tracks GC collections only at very low overhead.|

-- **`--providers <list-of-comma-separated-providers>`**
+- **`--providers <list-of-semicolon-separated-providers>`**

-  A comma-separated list of `EventPipe` providers to be enabled.
+  A semicolon-separated list of `EventPipe` providers to be enabled.
 These providers supplement any providers implied by `--profile <profile-name>`.
 If there's any inconsistency for a particular provider, this configuration takes precedence over the implicit configuration from the profile.

   This list of providers is in the form: